PrasannaAdiga/spring-cloud-with-netflix/README.md

     ```
         .antMatchers("/v3/api-docs/**", "/swagger-ui/**", "/swagger-ui.html").permitAll()
     ```
-  - Also, If we need to enable 'Authorize' button to appear in the swagger UI, we need to use the below configurations:
+  - Also, If we need to enable 'Authorize' button with Basic Authentication to appear in the swagger UI, we need to use the below configurations:
     ```
         @Configuration
         @SecurityScheme(